 Excavators Insurance Rates And Coverage

 This table displays typical rates and coverage for Excavators General Liability for $1 Million/$2 Million Policy.

 Annual premium above includes unlimited certificates of insurance.

-Rating assumes 150,000 gross revenues for Excavators contracting/general contracting with 10% subcontractor costs.
+Rating assumes 150,000 gross revenues for Excavators/general contracting with 10% subcontractor costs.

 Injuries to the Body

 Example: Failure to secure the site from third parties who are entering it resulted in a pedestrian walking onto your site and getting injured.
 This type of insurance covers the pedestrian’s injuries.